 Sannakji

 There’s no shame in passing up one of Gwangjang Market’s most gut-heaving street foods, sannakji.
-You’d truly have to have a stomach of steel (I know I don’t!) to tackle this Korea “delicacy” of live baby octopus tentacles.
+You’d truly have to have a stomach of steel (I know I don’t!) to tackle this Korean “delicacy” of live baby octopus tentacles.

-As much as eating sannakji‘s bound to score you some disgusted stare-downs from your friends and family, I should attach a word of caution here.
+As much as eating sannakji is bound to score you some disgusted stare-downs from your friends and family, I should attach a word of caution here.
 The moving tentacles sliding down your throat can be a choking hazard as the octopi’s suction cups continue to twitch posthumously.
 (Sadly, I’m 100% not kidding.
 A few tourists have got on the wrong side of this one.)

 Makgeolli

 It might come as a surprise that Koreans take their drinking quite seriously.
-You’ve probably heard of soju, Korea’s answer to sake, but in traditional Gwangjang Market the country’s original national alcoholic beverage, makgeolli, reigns supreme.
+You’ve probably heard of soju, Korea’s answer to sake.
+But in traditional Gwangjang Market, the country’s original national alcoholic beverage, makgeolli, reigns supreme.

-Like soju, makgeolli is a traditional liquor made from rice, but unfiltered, giving it a cloudy milky appearance.
+Like soju, makgeolli is a traditional liquor made from rice but unfiltered, giving it a cloudy, milky appearance.
 It’s similar to light vodka in its flavour but with a slightly sweeter taste.
-Wash down your Gwangjang Market street snacks with a little makgeolli and you’ll even get to enjoy its built-in probiotics to help you digest!
+Wash down your Gwangjang Market street snacks with a little makgeolli, and you’ll even get to enjoy its built-in probiotics to help you digest!

-How to get to Gwangjang Market
+How to get there

 Using Seoul’s public transportation system, hop on metro Line 1 to Jongno 5-ga Station.
-Come out to street-level through Exit 7 or 8.
+Come out to street level through Exit 7 or 8.
 Walk south along Dongho-ro and take the first right.
 The entrance to the market will be straight ahead.

-- Address: 88, Changgyeonggung-ro, Jongno-gu, Seoul
+• Address: 88, Changgyeonggung-ro, Jongno-gu, Seoul

-Where to stay near Gwangjang Market
+Where to stay nearby

 Not sure where to start looking?
 Here are a few of the best hotels near Gwangjang Market…

-- Ibis Ambassador Seoul Dongdaemun: A no-frills 3-star hotel offering good value, if a little cozy, rooms in a central location.
+• Ibis Ambassador Seoul Dongdaemun: A no-frills 3-star hotel offering good value, if a little cozy, rooms in a central location.
 Gwangjang Market is just a 6-minute walk from the property.

-- Best Western Premier Hotel Kukdo: A 4-star hotels featuring spacious rooms with large picture windows to brighten up the atmosphere.
+• Best Western Premier Hotel Kukdo: A 4-star hotels featuring spacious rooms with large picture windows to brighten up the atmosphere.
 The culinary delights of Gwangjang Market are just 6 minutes away by foot.

-- JW Marriott Dongdaemun Square Seoul: The top luxury hotel in the Dongdaemun area.
+• JW Marriott Dongdaemun Square Seoul: The top luxury hotel in the Dongdaemun area.
 Rooms are adorned with delightfully contemporary decor and plenty of space.
 Deluxe suites enchant with their floor-to-ceiling windows that unfold captivating views of Dongdaemun Gate.